 Since the middle of the 19th century, the village has been popular with travellers for its healthy climate, lovely nature and the hospitality of its inhabitants.

 The kitchen of Campania- where many Italian classics come from

 Aromatic tomatoes, fragrant lemons, mozzarella from cow and buffalo milk, pasta, fish and wine.
 The rich agricultural economy of Campania produces tasty products.
-These products not only shape the landscape, but also determine the culinary image of the region.
-A chapter in itself represents the pizza.
+These products not only shape the landscape but also determine the culinary image of the region.

 Naples is the cradle of pizza, here it was created as a “street food”.
 They were sold on every street corner as a triangular hot pizza slice, which was then folded like a wallet and served wrapped in baking paper.
-Even today you can buy this original pizza as street food in the historic center of Naples on the street.
+Even today you can buy this original pizza as street food in the historic centre of Naples on the street.
 The variants of the pizza are endless, even if many modern pizzas a real Neapolitan would turn up his nose.
 Only one thing counts for him: Pizza Margherita!
 With tomato sauce, buffalo mozzarella, basil and olive oil of the highest quality.
 Basta!

 This simple, but delicious recipe is one of the traditional Neapolitan recipes today.
 It is said that the recipe was invented at the beginning of the 19th century in a Neapolitan brothel.
 The owner of the brothel worried about his customers and employees.
 To give them strength for the physical effort, he even experimented in the kitchen.
 The spaghetti was probably effective and directly liked by everyone.